 Strawberry Field, the site immortalised by John Lennon in The Beatles hit, ‘Strawberry Fields Forever’, opened its iconic red gates to the public for the first time in 2019.
 Previously the site of a Salvation Army children’s home where the young John Lennon played in the grounds, it will now serve as a unique addition to Beatles tourism.
 Complete with a visitor exhibition, community café, shop, gardens and - at its heart - a Steps to Work programme.

-Remaining true to the tradition of giving young people every best chance to succeed in life, Strawberry Field is perpetuating this legacy of care and support through the new Steps to Work training hub for young people with learning disabilities and other barriers to employment.
+Remaining true to the tradition of giving young people every best chance to succeed in life, Strawberry Field is perpetuating this legacy of care and support through the new Steps to Work training hub for young people with learning difficulties and other barriers to employment.
 The Strawberry Field site weaves together educational, cultural, heritage and spiritual elements in one site to continue inspiring future generations to come.

 Strawberry Field ticks all the boxes for today’s traveller

 - Totally unique and authentic

 - A total immersion experience with specialist media guide, also now available in French, Spanish, Brazilian Portuguese and Mandarin!

 - Strawberry Field is where John Lennon played as a child and where the roots of the song are found.
 It opens a window into Lennon's childhood

 - Responsible tourism - supports the training of young adults with learning disabilities and other barriers to employment

 - Groups are parties of 10 or more

 - Limited number of group 'garden only' tours available